 Place a piece of fabric so that the edge of the fabric is perfectly aligned with the upper edge of the tape.

-Place a second piece of fabric over the first piece right sides together, ensuring that the edge of the second piece also lines up with the upper edge of the tape.
+Place the second piece of fabric over the first piece right sides together, ensuring that the edge of the second piece also lines up with the upper edge of the tape.
 It’s very important that both pieces of fabric line up with the upper edge of the ¼” tape at all times.

 Adjust the second piece of fabric, by moving it left or right, so that it intersects the first piece of fabric at the bottom of the tape as shown in the next photo.